bitextor/bicleaner-ai/docs/training/step-by-step.md

 ## Intro

-In this article we'll develop an example to illustrate the recommended way to train Bicleaner AI from scratch.
+In this article we'll develop an example to illustrate the recommended way to train a Bicleaner AI model from scratch.
 Of course you can follow your own way, but let us unveil our secrets on Bicleaner AI training (trust us, we have done this a zillion times before).

 If after reading this guide you are still having questions or needing clarification, please don't hesitate to open a new [issue](https://github.com/bitextor/bicleaner-ai/issues).

-Let's assume you'd like to train a Bicleaner for English-Icelandic (en-is).
+Let's assume you'd like to train a model for English-Icelandic (en-is).

 ## What can you train
 Bicleaner AI has mainly two types of models, lite models and full models.